Betel nut chewing: Bangladesh

+China

 India

 In a 16th-century cookbook, Nimatnama-i Nasiruddin-Shahi, describes Ghiyas-ud-din Khalji, the Sultan of Mandu (r.
 1469–1500), watches as tender betel leaves of the finest quality are spread out and rosewater is sprinkled on them, while saffron is also added.
 An elaborate betel chew or paan would contain fragrant spices and rose preserves with chopped areca nuts.

 It is a tradition in South India and nearby regions to give two Betel leaves, areca nut (pieces or whole) and Coconut to the guests (both male and female) at any auspicious occasion.
 Even on a regular day, it is the tradition to give a married woman, who visits the house, two Betel leaves, areca nut and coconut or some fruits along with a string of threaded flowers.
 This is referred to as thamboolam.
+Paan is symbol of Prosperity in indian tradition and part of most of rituals followed.

 Betel leaf used to make paan is produced in different parts of India.
 Some states that produce betel leaf for paan include West Bengal, Bihar, Assam, Andhra Pradesh, Uttar Pradesh.
 In West Bengal, two types of betel leaves are produced.
-These are "Bangla Pata (Country Leaf)" and Mitha Pata (Sweet Leaf)".
-In West Bengal, Bangla pata is produced mainly in district of Dinajpur, Malda, Jalpaiguri, and Nadia.
-Mitha pata is produced in places such as Midnapur and South 24 Parganas.
+These are "Bangla Patta (Country Leaf)" and Mitha Patta (Sweet Leaf)".
+In West Bengal, Bangla patta is produced mainly in district of Dinajpur, Malda, Jalpaiguri, and Nadia.
+Mitha patta is produced in places such as Midnapur and South 24 Parganas.

 The skilled paan maker is known as a paanwala in North India.
 In other parts, paanwalas are also known as panwaris or panwadis.
 At North India, there is a tradition to chew paan after Deepawali puja for blessings.

 In the Indian state of Maharashtra, the paan culture is widely criticised due to the cleanliness problems created by people who spit in public places.
-In Mumbai, there have been attempts to put pictures of Hindu gods in places where people commonly tend to spit, in the hope that this would discourage spitting, but success has been limited.
-One of the great Marathi artists P L Deshpande wrote a comic story on the subject of paanwala (paan vendor), and performed a televised reading session on Doordarshan during the 1980s in his unique style.
+In Mumbai, there have been attempts to paint pictures of Hindu gods in places where people commonly tend to spit, in the hope that this would discourage spitting, but success has been limited and there is need a solution at root to avoid peek.
+One of the great Marathi artists P L Deshpande wrote a comic story on the subject of paanwala (paan vendor) and performed a televised reading session on Doordarshan during the 1980s in his unique style.

 Paan is losing its appeal to farmers because of falling demand.
 Consumers prefer chewing tobacco formulations such as gutka over paan.
 Higher costs, water scarcity and unpredictable weather have made betel gardens less lucrative.

 According to StraitsResearch, The India pan masala market is expected to reach US$10,365 million by 2026 at the CAGR of 10.4% during the forecast period 2019–2026.
 The India pan masala market is driven by significant switching of consumers from tobacco products to pan masala, aggressive advertising and convenient packaging, and Maharashtra State's revocation of the ban over pan masala products.